Thorium: Chemistry

 A thorium atom has 90 electrons, of which four are valence electrons.
 Four atomic orbitals are theoretically available for the valence electrons to occupy: 5f, 6d, 7s, and 7p.
-Despite thorium's position in the f-block of the periodic table, it has an anomalous [Rn]6d27s2 electron configuration in the ground state, as the 5f and 6d subshells in the early actinides are very close in energy, even more so than the 4f and 5d subshells of the lanthanides: thorium's 6d subshells are lower in energy than its 5f subshells, because its 5f subshells are not well-shielded by the filled 6s and 6p subshells and are destabilized.
+The 7p orbitals are not occupied in the ground state of thorium, however, due to being greatly destabilized.
+Despite thorium's position in the f-block of the periodic table, it has an anomalous [Rn]6d27s2 electron configuration in the ground state, as the 5f and 6d subshells in the early actinides are very close in energy, even more so than the 4f and 5d subshells of the lanthanides: thorium's 6d subshells are lower in energy than its 5f subshells, because its 5f subshells are not well-shielded by the filled 6s and 6p subshells and are destabilised.
 This is due to relativistic effects, which become stronger near the bottom of the periodic table, specifically the relativistic spin–orbit interaction.
 The closeness in energy levels of the 5f, 6d, and 7s energy levels of thorium results in thorium almost always losing all four valence electrons and occurring in its highest possible oxidation state of +4.
 This is different from its lanthanide congener cerium, in which +4 is also the highest possible state, but +3 plays an important role and is more stable.
-Thorium is much more similar to the transition metals zirconium and hafnium than to cerium in its ionization energies and redox potentials, and hence also in its chemistry: this transition-metal-like behaviour is the norm in the first half of the actinide series.
+Thorium complexes in the trivalent and divalent oxidation states are known, however.
+Thorium is much more similar to the transition metals zirconium and hafnium than to cerium in its ionization energies and redox potentials, and hence also in its chemistry: this transition-metal-like behaviour is the norm in the first half of the actinide series, from actinium to americium.

 Despite the anomalous electron configuration for gaseous thorium atoms, metallic thorium shows significant 5f involvement.
 A hypothetical metallic state of thorium that had the [Rn]6d27s2 configuration with the 5f orbitals above the Fermi level should be hexagonal close packed like the group 4 elements titanium, zirconium, and hafnium, and not face-centred cubic as it actually is.
 The actual crystal structure can only be explained when the 5f states are invoked, proving that thorium is metallurgically a true actinide.

 Tetravalent thorium compounds are usually colourless or yellow, like those of silver or lead, as the Th(4+) ion has no 5f or 6d electrons.
 Thorium chemistry is therefore largely that of an electropositive metal forming a single diamagnetic ion with a stable noble-gas configuration, indicating a similarity between thorium and the main group elements of the s-block.
 Thorium and uranium are the most investigated of the radioactive elements because their radioactivity is low enough not to require special handling in the laboratory.